muzairkhattak/OD-Satellite-iSAID/README.md

 | isaid-path         | path to the iSAID dataset folder                                                                                            |

 ## Dataset
 We use iSAID dataset[1].
+You can download the dataset from [here](https://captain-whu.github.io/iSAID/dataset.html).
 Our code expects the dataset folder to have the following structure,

 ```
 isaid_dataset_root-folder/